Ki-Hyun-Park/Ki-Hyun-Park/README.md

 ### Hi Everyone! 👋 Welcome to Ki Hyun Park's GitHub page

-- 🔭 I’m a junior data analyst.
+- 🔭 I plan to work in data marketing field.
-- 🌱 I hope to gain more experience in data analysis/science field.
+- 🌱 I hope to gain more experience in data analysis and marketing.

 ### Languages and Tools: